-The Center is a small think tank, home to a collection of philosophical and pop culture thinkers who embrace a mind-expanding agenda.
-We create cosmic media theory to better theorize and critique human destiny on Spaceship Earth.
+The Center is a small think tank, home to a collection of philosophical and pop culture thinkers who embrace a mind-expanding agenda for the 21st century.
+We create cosmic media theory to better theorize, critique, and understand technological and human destiny on Spaceship Earth.

-Imagine exploring the fate of our species, the existential effects of media technologies, the ideas of films and artworks, and the meaning of our existence in a vast universe — in hopes of theorizing a better destiny for humanity and our planet.
+Imagine exploring the fate of our species, the ideas of films and artworks, the existential effects of media technologies, and the meaning of our existence in a vast universe — in hopes of theorizing a better destiny for humanity and our planet.
 That's what we do.
 We're about the big futures.
 Join us.

 Since there is much information at our site, it is easy to feel overwhelmed or wonder where to begin.
 To best understand the Center and its ongoing projects, here are easy steps we recommend:

 First, take a brief moment to read the Center's innovative mission.

 If you want to learn more about our projects, read below or click on the links in the right sidebar.